 The ranch hires a chef to cook for our hungry group of hummingbird photographers.
 The meals are delicious.
-We enjoy a group breakfast at 8 a.m. each morning Monday through Saturday.
-On Monday through Friday, the group lunch is at 12:30 p.m. and dinners are served in shifts due to the hummingbird photography schedule.
+We enjoy a group breakfast at 8 a.m. each morning (6 in all).
+Beginning with the first full day at the hummingbird workshop, the group lunch is at 12:30 p.m. and dinners are served in shifts due to the hummingbird photography schedule.
 Some eat at 5 p.m. and others at 6 p.m.